Configuring Evergreen ILS as an authentication provider for OpenAthens

 Path to function: Management > Connections > Add > Evergreen ILS

-The OpenAthens local authentication API can be used to log your users into the system based on credentials stored in any system you can gain programmatic access to and is ideal in situations where you cannot use any of the other connection types.
+Using the OpenAthens local authentication API, you can authenticate users based on credentials stored in any system to which you have programmatic access.
+This method is ideal in situations where you cannot use other connection types.
 Evergreen ILS has a built-in handler for our API.

 Preparation

-• An API Key you have generated for this - see API keys
+• An API key you have generated for this purpose.
+See API keys

 • Access to the OpenAthens administration area at the domain level